magynhard/curly_bracket_parser/README.md

 # curly_bracket_parser

-Ruby gem with simple parser to replace curly brackets `{{like_this}}` inside strings like URLs, texts or even files easily.
+Ruby gem providing a simple parser to replace curly brackets `{{like_this}}` inside strings like URLs, texts or even files easily.

 Additional support for build-in filters and custom filters make them more powerful. `{{example|my_filter}}`